Forms Validation

 You can call addError()

-repeatedly to pass multiple error messages to a form or element.
-You get them with
+repeatedly to pass multiple error messages to a form or control.
+You can retrieve them

 .